 Laughing The Roof Off

-As a host venue for a Brummies’ Choice Award event; Just the Tonic, GOAD visited The Comedy Loft on Broad Street to see what the venue had to offer.
+As a host venue for a Brummies’ Choice Award event; Just the Tonic, we visited The Comedy Loft on Broad Street to see what the venue had to offer.

-Situated on one of Birmingham’s Broad Street, the Comedy Loft does it’s part to look good in a part of town everybody wants to be seen in.
-From student nights and Hen Parties, to hotel meetings and drinks after work, Broad Street doesn’t feel left behind like others parts of the city since the Bullring has been built.
+Situated on Birmingham’s Broad Street, the Comedy Loft does its part to look good in a part of town everybody wants to be seen in.
+From student nights and Hen Parties, to hotel meetings and after work drinks, Broad Street has not been left in the shadow of the Bullring.

-However, this will to keep up has meant that Broad Street suffers from a lack of accessible parking, leaving you with little choice but to arrive at the Comedy Loft by Taxi, or on foot having parked some distance away and having paid the price for the privilege.
+However, this will to keep up has meant that Broad Street suffers from a lack of accessible parking, leaving you with little choice but to arrive at the Comedy Loft by Taxi, or on foot.

-If taking a Taxi is out of your budget, arriving to the Comedy Club from New Street Station is a feasible walk that you should fill with conversation.
+If taking a Taxi is out of your budget, arriving to the Comedy Club from New Street Station is a feasible, walk that the two of you could fill with conversation.

 Your first and most obvious choice is to enter via a door underneath the ‘Comedy Loft’ signage on Broad Street itself.
-However, depending on your time of arrival, you can enter through Bar 6 which is to the right of the main entrance.
-However, my most favourite and game like tip is to enter through a secret entrance which seemingly has no connection to the Loft at all.
+However, depending on your time of arrival and size of the event, you can enter through Bar 6 which is to the right of the main entrance.
+However, my most favourite way in is to enter through a secret entrance which seemingly has no connection to the Loft at all.

-However, unlike a university bar and more like a Theatre, you are able to pre-order drinks for the interval, saving you time queuing up when the inevitable rush happens.
+Unlike a university bar though, you are able to pre-order drinks for the interval, much like a theatre allows, saving you time queuing up when the inevitable rush happens.

-The toilets are here in this bar section too, and whilst they aren’t the best maintained toilets in the city centre, they are at least kept clean and aren’t a pain to use during your show’s two intervals- if you decide to use them.
+The toilets are also in this bar section too, and whilst they aren’t the best maintained toilets in the city centre, they are at least clean and aren’t a pain to use during your show’s two intervals- if you decide to use them.

 Now onto the meat of this article; the seating area itself.

-I have to be honest with you, the Comedy Loft is not the warmest of places and if the outside temperature drops, there doesn’t seem to be a reliable way to raise that temperature again in any sort of hurry.
+I have to be honest with you, the Comedy Loft is not the warmest of places and due to the club being a part-time destination, an adequate heating system does not seem to be high on their agenda; so expect to layer up should you come here.

-The owners have clearly tried to rectify this issue by placing mirrors on the said posts, but in reality, this still does not fix your obscured vision and you find yourself looking strange and getting stared at as you stare at an object that is nowhere near the performance.
+The owners have clearly tried to rectify this issue by placing mirrors on the said posts, but in reality, this still does not fix your obscured vision and you can find yourself looking in the opposite direction of the comic in order to catch a reflective view instead.

 Audio quality here seems to wain ever so slightly too.
-Whilst the speakers themselves are superb and are a credit to the engineer who invented them and put them in, the microphones seem to have dead-zones on the stage and even being wired up doesn’t seem to help and takes you out of the immersive feel of the performance.
+Whilst the speakers themselves are superb and are a credit to the engineers who invented and put them in, the microphones seem to have dead-zones on the stage and even being wired up doesn’t seem to help.
 Luckily, the venue is small enough for a vocally endowed performer to hit the back without too much effort.

 The Comedy Loft is a fun and quirky venue that offers everything you need, but not much more in areas you are expecting it to outperform.
-As a venue hosting a Brummies Award nominee event, perhaps I was expecting more.
+Admittedly, I did expect more from the Comedy Loft due to it being a Brummies Choice nominee.
 I wanted a better stocked bar and I wanted to see everything that my ticket had given me a right to see.
-I wanted to be warm and I wanted my date to be wowed and sadly I got none of those things.
+I wanted to be warm and I wanted my date to be wowed by this different experience and sadly I got none of those things.

-The location in Birmingham’s Broad Street and the array of ways to get into the club means that coming here feels like a sense of occasion.
+The location means access is simple and coming here feels like a special of occasion.
 Your date going home and telling their friends about the evening isn’t going to reflect on the venue itself, but the content within.

 So what if it was a little cold?
 You’re still going to leave with your ribs sore from all of the laughter.